New York City Mayor Eric Adams indicted, sources say - Local News 8

 (CNN) — New York City Mayor Eric Adams has been indicted on at least one federal criminal charge, multiple sources familiar with the matter tell CNN.

-The indictment follows a monthslong federal investigation into campaign fundraising violations and foreign influence.
+The indictment follows a monthslong federal investigation by the US attorney’s office in Manhattan, which was reportedly scrutinizing his connection to Turkish officials and businessmen, and campaign donations he received.
 The charges he is facing are not publicly known at this time.

 Adams has previously denied any wrongdoing, and he has frequently repeated that he told members of his campaign and administration to follow the law.

 Adams was at Gracie Mansion, the mayor’s official residence, when word of the indictment broke.
-He’s said to be undeterred and resolute in his demeanor, according to a source familiar with the situation.
+He’s said to be undeterred and resolute in his demeanor, according to a source familiar with the situation Wednesday night.

-CNN has sought comment from lawyers for the mayor and City Hall.
-The US attorney’s office for the Southern District of New York has declined to comment.
+Adams had not been formally informed of the indictment when the news broke Wednesday night, multiple sources told CNN.

 The indictment is a dramatic fall from grace for the mayor of America’s largest city and a stunning accusation against one of the nation’s most high-profile offices.